Bert Hinkler: Later life and career

-On 7 January 1933, Hinkler left London Air Park, Hanworth, England, in the Puss Moth in an attempt to break the flying record to Australia held by C. W. A. Scott of 8 days 20 hours.
-Nothing more was heard of him until his body was discovered in the Tuscan Mountains in Italy on 27 April 1933.
 Charcoal burners initially discovered his wrecked aircraft and informed the authorities; a further search found Hinkler's body about 70 yards away, lying on a steep slope partially hidden by a bush.
 The body was badly damaged but his identity was confirmed when his passport was found.
 It was determined his aeroplane had crashed into the mountains the same day he departed from London.
 He was buried – with full military honours on the orders of Italy's ruling dictator Benito Mussolini – in the Cimitero degli Allori in Florence.
-A monument in his memory was erected at Prato Alle Vacche in the Pratomagno mountain by the Aretino Aero Club.
 He was survived by both his legal wife Katherine and his de facto wife Nance.

-He is remembered as being thoroughly courageous without being reckless, and was successful in his amazing feats because he was practically faultless as a pilot, and knew exactly what he and his machines could do.